protectai/llm-guard/docs/input_scanners/ban_code.md

-# Code Scanner
+# Ban Code Scanner

-This scanner is designed to detect and ban code in the prompt.
+The `BanCode` scanner is designed to detect and ban code in the prompt.

 ## Attack scenario